-The bowl resting on its base is covered by an elegant roof which has an unusual rectangular shape.
+The overall appearance The bowl resting on its base is covered by an elegant roof which has an unusual rectangular shape.
 The choice of this pure and almost abstract form is the clearest and most efficient response to the site’s natural conditions, and to the main flow of spectators east-west.

 This white rectangle seems projected earthwards thanks to the multiplicity of slender columns that shower down.
 A ribbon of food stalls and restrooms undulates through this forest of columns, brought alive by the movement of the crowd.